Become a Board Member

 As the Chairman of MAK, you are responsible for the internal and external communication.
 You are the contact person for several student associations, within TiSEM the Education Support Team, International Office, and for all volunteers at MAK, ‘MAKkers’.
 Furthermore, as chairman of MAK, writing policy and strategic plans is one of your main tasks.
 Good written and verbal skills are important.
 For this function, it is important that you are capable of keeping the overview, you need leadership skills, and finally, you need social skills and the capability to listen to others.

-For more information about MAK and the MAKboard, please contact the current Chairman, Vince van Well (email@example.com), or one of the other board members.
+For more information about MAK and the MAKboard, please contact the current Chairman, Jelmer Schreurs (email@example.com), or one of the other board members.
 They will be happy to inform you.

 For the full job description click here.